-Q. 6.
-Sherwood says that there was a story to the effect that Stalin was told unofficially at Tehran that you would be appointed commander in chief.
+6. Sherwood says that there was a story to the effect that Stalin was told unofficially at Tehran that you would be appointed commander in chief.
 Do you know whether or not this was true?

-A. I don't know whether he knew it or not.
-But he pressed for me all the time.
-And made it quite a point and I could take it or leave it as to whether it was just because he thought I was the man or whether he was trying to precipitate the Second Front.
+I don't know whether he knew it or not.
+But he pressed for me all the time and made it quite a point.
+I could take it or leave it as to whether it was just because he thought I was the man for it, or he was trying to precipitate the Second Front.
 He was very insistent and took quite a part.
-He was insistent about the date.
-He was insistent about the operation in southern France and played quite a part in those things.
+He was insistent about the dates.
+He was insistent about the operation from southern France and played quite a part in those things.

-Q. 7.
-Do you recall discussing with Mr. Roosevelt the possibility of making concessions to Russia in Manchuria and Japan in return for Russian aid against Japan?
+7. Do you recall discussing with Mr. Roosevelt the possibility of making concessions to Russia in Manchuria and Japan in return for Russian aid against Japan?

-A. I don't recall any of that.
-I have a faint recollection but I am not even certain that I asked something about his, of the Chinese reactions, but I am not even certain about that.
+No, I don't recall any of that.
+I have a faint recollection, but I am not even certain that I asked something about this, of the Chinese reactions, but I am not even certain about that.